by

 prophet of

-Hereditary prince, count
+Hereditary prince, count the count

 … chief of all works of the king, making the offerings of the gods to flourish, setting this land … according to the command of the god.